vlmoon99/near-sdk-c-sharp/README.md

+# If u want to contribute write me on telegram @vlmoon99
 # Main Goal - Create Proof of Concept "Smart Contract" compiled from C# for Near Blokchain

 # What alredy achived :